rrosado-1/godot-mcp/README.md

 "Export my 3D models as a MeshLibrary for use with GridMap"

 "Create a UI scene with buttons and labels for my game's main menu"

+"Check the UID status of my Godot 4.4 project"

+"Update UID references in my Godot project after upgrading to 4.4"

+"Help me understand how to manage UIDs when moving script files outside of Godot"
 ```

 ## Implementation Details